About cookies on this site

 The result

-Conclusion
+Auto-Event Variable: Conclusion

 The auto-event variable is a pretty easy way to get more data from a website and utilize it in your tags or triggers.
 In this blog post, I described how you can easily fetch custom data from your website and push it to Google Analytics.
 In another example, I demonstrated how you can track clicks of only certain website elements with the help of AEV.
-This technique is useful when the Click Classes variable is not unique (and no Click ID is available).
+This technique is ideal when the Click Classes variable is not unique (and no Click ID is available).

 Here is another idea where you can use Auto-Event variables:

 • You can track outbound link clicks as Google Analytics events and see which links are nofollow.
-All you need to do is create Auto-Event Variable (Type: Element Attribute, Attribute name: rel) and push it as an Event Label to GA.
+All you need to do is create an Auto-Event Variable (Type: Element Attribute, Attribute name: rel) and push it as an Event Label to GA.

 Julius Fedorovicius